Melaka Day Trip: Easy & Affordable Itinerary (2023)

 4. Nightlife At Melaka

-If you’re on a Melaka day trip, you probably need to board your bus back.
+However, if you’re on a Melaka day trip, you probably need to board your bus back.

-However, if you are staying the night in the city – make your way back to Melaka river as there are many bars along the river for a night out.
+But, if you are staying the night in the city – make your way back to Melaka river as there are many bars along the river for a night out.

 Do not expect a clubbing scene, they’re mostly cosy and chill bars where you can have a beer or cocktail while looking out into the river.